Sleep and PTSD

 PTSD is a relatively new diagnosis, but it has been around for years and known by different names.
 Men who lived through World War I were sometimes diagnosed with “shell shock” or were told they were just “nervous from the service.”
 Those who experienced combat during World War II were sometimes diagnosed with “combat fatigue.”
 It wasn’t until the 1980s that the term posttraumatic stress disorder and the acronym PTSD were officially classified in the Diagnostic and Statistical Manual of Mental Disorders (DSM-III) published by the American Psychiatric Association.
 Since then, diagnostic criteria and treatments for PTSD have evolved in an effort to better identify and treat people with this condition.

 If you think you have PTSD, it’s a good idea to talk with your medical doctor to rule out any medical conditions.
 You will also want to see a doctor experienced in mental illnesses, such as a psychiatrist or psychologist.
-He can diagnose you as well as prescribe a treatment plan.
+They can diagnose you as well as prescribe a treatment plan.
 In general, the condition is diagnosed in adults who experience symptoms of PTSD for at least a month.

 Symptoms of PTSD may start a month after the traumatic event up to several years.
 Everyone experiences symptoms differently.
 In general, there are four types of PTSD symptoms: